 Ritchie (2014, 2017) published Cochrane reviews assessing the evidence to determine the accuracy of CSF biomarkers for detecting which patients with MCI would progress to AD or other dementias.
-The two systematic reviews analyzed many of the same studies and reached the same conclusion. ^[23, 24] In the 2017 review, literature was searched in January 2013 and 15 prospective and retrospective studies (1,172 participants with MCI had analyzable data) were included.
+The two systematic reviews analyzed many of the same studies and reached the same conclusion.^[23, 24] In the 2017 review, literature was searched in January 2013 and 15 prospective and retrospective studies (1,172 participants with MCI had analyzable data) were included.
 Only studies that applied a reference standard for Alzheimer's disease dementia diagnosis were included.
 There were 430 patients that converted to Alzheimer's disease dementia and 130 that converted to other forms of dementia.
 The sensitivity of T-tau values ranged from 51% to 90% and the specificity from 48% to 88%.
 Sensitivities for P-tau ranged from 40% to 100% and specificities ranged from 22% to 86%.
-In the five studies that evaluated the CSF P-tau/Aβ ratio, the sensitivities were between 80% and 96% and the specificities were between 33% and 95%.
-Eight of 15 studies were of poor methodological quality, and in the majority of studies there was an unclear risk of bias.
+In the five studies that evaluated the CSF P-tau/A β ratio, the sensitivities were of poor methodological quality, and in the majority of studies there was an unclear risk of bias.
 The authors conclude that the biomarkers analyzed lack the accuracy to identify patients who will progress from MCI to AD.

-The 2014 meta-review of systematic reviews by Ferreira summarized above included studies of CSF biomarkers for differentiating patients with MCI who progress to AD from those who do not.
-In systematic reviews with meta-analyses, sensitivity and specificity of A β 42 were 67% (95% CI 59 to 75) and 71% (95% CI 65 to 78), respectively; for T-tau, 82% (95% CI 76 to 86) and 70% (95% CI 65 to 85), respectively; and for P-tau, 81% (95% CI 69% to 91%) and 65% to 76%, respectively.
+The 2014 meta-review of systematic reviews by Ferreira summarized above included studies of CSF biomarkers for differentiating patients with MCI who progress to AD from those who do not.^[12] In systematic reviews with meta-analyses, sensitivity and specificity of A β 42 were 67% (95% CI 59 to 75) and 71% (95% CI 65 to 78), respectively; for T-tau, 82% (95% CI 76 to 86) and 70% (95% CI 65 to 85), respectively; and for P-tau, 81% (95% CI 69% to 91%) and 65% to 76%, respectively.
 Positive and negative likelihood ratios for all three tests ranged from 2 to 3 and from 0.3 to 0.5, respectively.